Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

 NET is NOM + BASIC – ENTRY.

-DF is the average distance for all flyers entered in the race,
+DF is the average distance for all flyers entered in the race, expressed as a percentage.

 All distances are rounded.